 - Several groups are found to be at greater risk of hunger in Maine; children, adults in low-income families, disabled persons, persons with special needs, the elderly, those living in rural regions and the inner cities of Maine’s largest urban places

 - Several factors contribute to hunger in Maine; including income growth that is outpaced by cost of living; high level of underemployment; widening gap between rich and poor; illiteracy; and lack of consumer information on nutrition

-At our 62nd Annual Meeting in May 2018, seven local food pantries were presented with an equal share of the proceeds by The County Federal Credit Union.
+At our Annual Meeting in May, local food pantries are presented with an equal share of the proceeds by The County Federal Credit Union.